2026 Local's Guide

 Cozy kiosk offering traditional shaved-ice desserts, frozen yogurt & build-your-own açaí bowls.

 Shave ice (not shaved ice!) is finely shaved ice with flavored syrups, often served with ice cream, azuki beans, or mochi on the bottom.
-The ice is shaved so fine it melts in your mouth - completely different from mainland snow cones.
+The ice is shaved so fine it melts in your mouth - completely different from mainland snow cones with their crunchy chunks.

-Hawaiian shave ice uses a blade to shave ice into powder-fine flakes that absorb syrup throughout.
-Snow cones use crushed ice chunks that stay crunchy.
-Shave ice has a smooth, fluffy texture that's far superior.
+Hawaiian shave ice uses a blade to shave ice into powder-fine flakes that absorb syrup throughout, creating a smooth, fluffy texture.
+Snow cones use crushed ice chunks that stay crunchy with syrup pooling at the bottom.
+Once you try real shave ice, you'll never go back.

-Classic Hawaiian flavors include li hing mui (salty dried plum), lilikoi (passion fruit), haupia (coconut), and guava.
-Most locals recommend trying a combination like strawberry-lilikoi or rainbow with li hing powder on top.
+Classic Hawaiian flavors include li hing mui (salty dried plum), lilikoi (passion fruit), haupia (coconut), guava, and lychee.
+Most locals recommend getting ice cream on the bottom, and trying a combination like strawberry-lilikoi or getting li hing powder on top for that sweet-sour kick.

-A basic shave ice runs $4-6, while loaded versions with ice cream, mochi, and premium toppings cost $7-12.
-It's one of the most affordable treats in Hawaii and perfect for beating the heat.
+A basic shave ice runs $4-6, while loaded versions with ice cream, mochi, azuki beans, and condensed milk cost $7-12.
+It's one of the most affordable treats in Hawaii and absolutely essential on hot days.